 Compliance overview

-State Records NSW has developed a suite of products including policies, standards, procedures and guidance for application across Government to assist public offices and officials meet the policy objectives and compliance requirements of the State Records Act 1998.
+State Records NSW has developed a suite of products including policies, standards and resources for application across Government to assist public offices and officials meet the policy objectives and compliance requirements of the State Records Act 1998.

 Monitoring Overview